The Best 7 Diesel Motorcycles That Actually Work!

 #4: The Hero MotoCorp RNT

 Now here’s a motorcycle that you shouldn’t discount straight away.
 It’s not a looker, sure.
 It might not appear to be all that in the performance department either, true.
-Despite your negative first impressions though, this little machine from Hero MotoCorp may very well be the most practical diesel motorcycle on the list.
+Despite your negative first impressions though, this little machine from Hero MotoCorp may very well be the most practical diesel bike on the list.
 You see, it’s not just a diesel motorcycle: it’s a two-wheel drive, diesel-electric hybrid that looks to be the ultimate utility vehicle… At its heart, this little scooter is powered by a 150cc diesel motor that packs quite a surprising punch: 13.5 horses and an unexpected 26 lb-ft of torque.
 If that wasn’t enough, Hero added in a 1.3 horsepower electric motor into the front wheel to make it a truly fascinating off-road, hybrid option.
 It’s pretty versatile too: it’s got luggage options, it’s tough and rugged, and the engine can be used as a generator for when you need power when you’re out on the trail.
 It’s like a hybrid Rokon trailbreaker, or a fiercer version of the Rukus.
 It’s not in production, and it probably never will be, but we would hope it would be reasonably priced.

 #3: The Track T800CDI